 | Older unit with electric heat | Any | 14,000-22,000 kWh/yr | 8-15 kW |

-Manufactured homes with electric resistance heating or older HVAC equipment have disproportionately high electricity use, upgrading to a heat pump before sizing solar can't be overstated, it'll significantly reduce the required array size and improve economics.
-According to NREL's manufactured housing solar research, manufactured homes use an average of 11,800 kWh/year, similar to the US average for all home types despite being smaller.
+Homes with electric resistance heating or old HVAC use disproportionately high electricity, so upgrading to a heat pump before sizing solar shrinks the required array and improves economics.
+NREL research puts manufactured home use at an average 11,800 kWh/year - close to the US all-homes average despite the smaller footprint.

 Which Inverters Work Best?